kolenaIO/kolena/docs/dataset/core-concepts/dataset.md

 key for the dataset.
 In other words, each datapoint should have a distinct combination of values in the specified ID field(s).

-Kolena uses the ID field(s) in your dataset to associate model results with the appropriate datapoints, and you will need to include the ID field(s) as fields in any model results.
+Kolena uses the ID field(s) in your dataset to associate your model results with the appropriate datapoints, and you will need to include the ID field(s) as fields in any model results you upload.
 For this reason, we recommend that your ID fields be convenient to generate and pass around with your model results.
+Typically, this means selecting a single short string or integer field as the ID.

 For more information on how to specify your ID fields, see the relevant documentation on [formatting your datasets](../formatting-your-datasets.md#what-defines-a-datapoint).